Sachin-NeU/Team5_CSYE7245_Spring2021/Assignment 1/AWS/README.md

 STEP 4 - In the job, go to the scripts and paste the script in the python folder from github

-STEP 5 - Change the input location of the Files and output location of the Files
+STEP 5 - Change the input location of the buckets and output location of the bucktes

 STEP 6 - You need to create a role which has permission to Glueservices and S3